rt-os/combinesheets/README.md

 ### to run

-- set path in env var or settings file
+- set the load and save paths, Load is the path to all the subdir to searh though, save is where to create the combined file
-- have all the parts to combine in subfolders of your chosen path
+- set unstyled, styled file names for the filename of the middle and final files created (use same name to have it not keep the unstyled middle file)
-- run
+- instead of settings file you can use env vars: LOAD_PATH, SAVE_PATH, UNSTYLE_FILENAME, STYLE_FILENAME

-todo:
+- the build will include the settings file or env vars when you build, to change paths or filenames you must build again

-1. Scan rows for stray chars/spaces and filter them out
+- have all the parts to combine in subfolders of your load path
-2. Finish sanitizing inputs
+- you can run with npm